zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 <!-- which is an interdisciplinary research area relevant to distributed systems, distributed optimization, stochastic optimization, and machine learning/deep learning that aims to optimize the distributed deep learning system from both sides of the system and machine/deep learning algorithms, like distributed communication reduction, gradient error constraints, and deep learning compilation optimization, etc. -->

-Opening!:
+Opening!
 ======
 Currently, we have several projects related to **large-scale models (LLMs) fine-tuning and inference optimization** recruiting students to join, including the **PhD student and MSc dissertation**.
 You are welcome to reach out and talk to me!
 We will provide hands-on guidance for your work!

+We also have lots of **industry connections in both China and America** and can support you to find some **excellent industry intern opportunities**!

 If you are interested in my research, we are actively looking for motivated colleagues/students at different levels to reach out and join us!